Eurasian Economic Community: Single Economic Space

 After discussion about the creation of a common market between the CIS countries of Russia, Ukraine, Belarus, and Kazakhstan, agreement in principle about the creation of this space was announced after a meeting in the Moscow suburb of Novo-Ogarevo on 23 February 2003.
 The Common Economic Space would involve a supranational commission on trade and tariffs that would be based in Kyiv, would initially be headed by a representative of Kazakhstan, and would not be subordinate to the governments of the four nations.
 The ultimate goal would be a regional organisation that would be open for other countries to join as well, and could eventually lead even to a single currency.
 On 22 May 2003 The Verkhovna Rada (the Ukrainian Parliament) voted 266 votes in favor and 51 against the joint economic space.
 However, Viktor Yushchenko's victory in the Ukrainian presidential election of 2004 was a significant blow against the project: Yushchenko had shown renewed interest in Ukrainian membership in the European Union, and such membership would have been incompatible with the envisioned common economic space.
-On March 1, 2010 the first deputy head of the presidential administration of newly elected Ukrainian President Viktor Yanukovych, Iryna Akymova stated that Ukraine does not intend to join the Customs Union of Russia, Kazakhstan and Belarus in the near future "Since the customs union contradicts and will greatly complicate Ukraine's membership in the WTO".
+On March 1, 2010, the first deputy head of the presidential administration of newly elected Ukrainian President Viktor Yanukovych, Iryna Akymova stated that Ukraine does not intend to join the Customs Union of Russia, Kazakhstan and Belarus in the near future "Since the customs union contradicts and will greatly complicate Ukraine's membership in the WTO".

 A single market for the Eurasian Economic Community came into effect in January 2012, followed by the creation of the Eurasian Economic Union on 1 January 2015.

-Eurasian Customs Union
+Customs Union of the Eurasian Economic Union

 Forming a customs union between EurAsEC member states became a top priority from Spring 2008, when the EU announced its Eastern Partnership.
 Since that time, there has been discord between the EU and Russia with both sides accusing the other of attempting to carve out spheres of influence over the countries at issue (Belarus, Armenia, Azerbaijan, Georgia, Moldova and Ukraine).
 A supranational body of the customs union—the Eurasian Economic Commission—was established on December 12, 2008.
 Boiled down to its essence, Russia has offered EurAsEC members access to its markets (i.e., for Kazakhstan) and lower energy prices (i.e., Belarus, Ukraine).
 The EU's offer to membership countries amounts to promises of de facto EU integration, such as relaxed visa entry requirements.

 Kazakhstani President Nursultan Nazarbayev had proposed the creation of a common noncash currency called yevraz for the community.
 This would have reportedly helped insulate the countries from the global economic crisis.

 On 3 September 2013, EUobserver reported that Armenia had decided to join the Eurasian Customs Union.
 The website quoted a Russian government communique stating that, "Armenia [has] decided to join the Customs Union and take the necessary practical steps to subsequently participate in the formation of the Eurasian Economic Union."